yagizergil/DyslexiaMobileGame/README.md

 The tests aim to enhance children's word recognition, letter sequencing, letter-sound matching, and speed reading skills.

 This game is still in development.

+To run the application, you need to download the "aaaa" folder and use Unity version 2018.3.14f.